Douglas M. Smith: Election history

 On April 24, 2018, Smith was elected to the New York State Assembly in a special election to fill the unexpired term of Assemblyman Alfred C. Graf who resigned from the Assembly on January 1, 2018, upon election as Suffolk County District Court Judge on November 7, 2017.
 Smith was seated as a Member of the New York State Assembly for the 202nd New York State Legislature on April 30, 2018.

 Smith was re-elected during the general election on November 6, 2018, to serve a full term during the 203rd New York State Legislature.
-He was re-elected again on November 3, 2020, to serve a second full term during the 204th New York State Legislature with record number of votes, the highest ever received for a candidate running for Member of Assembly in the 5th District.
+He was re-elected again on November 3, 2020, to serve a second full term during the 204th New York State Legislature.
 On November 8, 2022, Smith was again re-elected to serve a third full term for the 205th New York State Legislature with a two-thirds majority vote.
+On November 5, 2024, Smith with again re-elected to serve a fourth term for the 206th New York State Legislature, with record number of votes, the highest ever received for a candidate running for Member of Assembly in the 5th District.